AshridgeTechnologies/elemento/stories/Refactor app runners - Part 2.md

 - ✅ Runs from Firebase hosting
 - ✅ Serve client app from GitHub
 - ✅ Serves files with correct headers
-- ✅ Still works with preview
+- ✅ Still works with studio preview
-- All calls redirected to the function
+- All client page requests redirected to the main page and still work
-- Serve default client app on top level
+- Serve/redirect to default client app on top level
+- Gets project id from environment
-- Run server apps from GitHub
+- Deploy server apps from GitHub to server app runner cache
-- Connect to server apps from client in GitHub
+- ~~Connect to server apps from client in GitHub~~
+- All capi calls redirected to the function
 - Private repos
 - Run server app preview from Studio
 - Can access Firebase
 - Can access third party APIs with secret credentials
-- Can serve and cache default and specified versions concurrently
+- Can run server apps in cache default and specified versions concurrently
 - Can update client app quickly and easily when new version in GitHub
 - Easy way of installing app server extension and setting up project
 - Clear instructions for the manual steps
 - Use hosting where possible for faster response and lower costs
+- Can deploy to preview channel
 - Use unique filenames with caching and/or ensure cache cleared
 - Password protect and test clear cache function - or remove